 Shock can be classified into hypovolemic, cardiogenic, distributive and obstructive based on the etiology.

-Hypovolemic shock is the most common type of shock to be seen in children and is characterized by decreased cardiac filling, decreased end-diastolic volume and a decreased stroke volume and cardiac output.
+Hypovolemic shock is the most common type of shock to be seen in children and is characterized by a decreased cardiac filling, decreased end-diastolic volume and a decreased stroke volume and cardiac output.
 This shock is characterized with fluid losses caused by diarrhea and vomiting.
-These losses are often exacerbated by decreased oral intake, as well.
+These losses are often exacerbated by decreased oral intake as well.

 Cardiogenic shock can result from congenital heart diseases or cardiomyopathies.
 They are characterized by decreased cardiac output due to impaired systolic function of the heart and not because of decreased filling.

-Distributive shock happens when the patient has significant increase in peripheral vascular vasodilation and a decrease in systemic vascular resistance (Distributive shock occurs when there is a maldistribution of intravascular volume).
+Distributive shock happens when the patient has a significant increase in peripheral vascular vasodilation and a decrease in systemic vascular resistance (distributive shock occurs when there is a maldistribution of intravascular volume).
 The most common causes of distributive shock in children are sepsis and anaphylaxis.
 Additionally, during the acute stage of high-level spinal cord injury, the child can present with distributive shock due to sympathetic nervous system dysfunction.

 Obstructive shock is the least common cause of shock in children and can be caused by an acute obstruction to the pulmonary or systemic blood flow.
 (This occurs when blood is unable to enter or leave the heart, despite normal intravascular volume and cardiac function.
 Both cardiac and pulmonary causes exist for obstructive shock, such as cardiac tamponade, tension pneumothorax, pulmonary hypertension, and coarctation of the aorta).
 The common causes of acute obstruction of pulmonary and systemic blood flow are cardiac tamponade, tension pneumothorax and massive pulmonary embolism.